sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 In this task, **you will take on the persona of the IT consultant** who is helping Holly Dickson implement a new service request ticketing system.
 In your role as the IT consultant, you are concerned that during this transition from Adatum’s old ticketing system to the new one, Adatum may lose critical historical data, such as ticket volume and monthly activity.
 Therefore, you have recommended to Holly that you should upload the existing data from Adatum’s old service request ticketing system to the new ticketing system.

-To facilitate this process, the existing ticketing data has been captured in a spreadsheet and a backup spreadsheet, and your lab service provider has stored these two spreadsheets on LON-CL1.
+To facilitate this process, the existing ticketing data has been captured in a spreadsheet and a backup spreadsheet, and your lab service provider has stored these two spreadsheets on **VM-Deployment-ID**.

 As the IT Consultant in this task, you will perform two primary steps:

 - You will connect to Adatum’s IT Services team site to validate that you can access the site and authenticate your credentials.
-- You will export the existing ticket data from the spreadsheet on LON-CL1 and upload it to a SharePoint list in the IT Services site that Adatum (Holly) created in the prior task.
+- You will export the existing ticket data from the spreadsheet on **VM-Deployment-ID** and upload it to a SharePoint list in the IT Services site that Adatum (Holly) created in the prior task.
 When the data is uploaded to the IT Services site, it will be uploaded as a SharePoint list (titled “Service Desk Requests”) on the site.

     **IMPORTANT:** There are two ways in which you can export the data from the spreadsheet and upload it to the SharePoint list on the IT Services site: through commands in the Excel spreadsheet, or by running a PowerShell script.
 Both options are presented in this task and you are free to choose whichever method you prefer.
 Using the Excel spreadsheet commands is probably the more common method, but for those of you who prefer to work in PowerShell, using the PowerShell script provides another experience to add to your personal repository of PowerShell tools.

 **CAUTION:** In this task, whenever you access the URL of the IT Services site, you will use ***your*** tenant prefix (xxxxxZZZZZZ) in the URL (**<https://xxxxxZZZZZZ.sharepoint.com/sites/ITServices>**), since you created the site in your Adatum tenant in the prior task.
 When you access this site in your role as the IT Consultant, you will sign in using your fellow student's tenant admin username and password (which represents the IT Consultant); the username will be **odl_user_id@xxxxxZZZZZZ.onmicrosoft.com**, where the tenant prefix (xxxxxZZZZZZ) will be ***your fellow student’s*** tenant prefix that was assigned to you by your instructor.

-1. Switch to **LON-CL1**.
+1. Switch to ****VM-Deployment-ID****.
-1. On **LON-CL1**, you should still be logged in as the **Administrator** (Adatum\\Administrator) from the earlier lab in which you installed Microsoft 365 Apps for enterprise.
-If you did not log out of LON-CL1 as Laura Atkins and log back in as the Administrator at the end of the earlier lab, then do so now.
+1. On ****VM-Deployment-ID****, you should still be logged in as the **Administrator** (Adatum\\Azureuser Administrator) from the earlier lab in which you installed Microsoft 365 Apps for enterprise.
+If you did not log out of **VM-Deployment-ID** as Laura Atkins and log back in as the Administrator at the end of the earlier lab, then do so now.

 1. If you will recall from the task description, you will be presented with two options for completing this task: through commands in the Excel spreadsheet, or by running a PowerShell script.
       - If you prefer to use Excel to accomplish this task, then proceed to **step 6**.